gtthande/stationv/docs/dev-mode-plan.md

 - Tailwind CSS for styling
 - shadcn UI components (installed, not configured)
 - Dashboard layout with sidebar navigation
+- **All data is placeholder/mocked** - charts and components use static dummy data

 **Data Layer**:
 - MySQL schema defined in `sql/schema.sql`